openlibhums/memory-alpha/content/pages/support/journal-management/form-elements.md

   This determines the type of element, e.g., text field, checkbox, dropdown etc. For an overview of element types available, see [Element types](#element-types-kind).

 - Required
-   Check this setting’s box to make this part of the form obligatory to complete.
+   Check this setting's box to make this part of the form obligatory to complete.

 - Order
    This determines the order of elements on the form.